 While we do not condone speeding, we acknowledge the fact that drivers do exceed the speed limit from time to time.
 Whether it’s in a rural part of the U.S. with a long and uneventful freeway, or the road has just opened up after being stuck in traffic, drivers like to stretch their car’s legs every now and then.
-That’s where a radar detector comes in handy, so long as they’re legal in your state (currently illegal in Virginia and Washington, D.C., and only legal in Saskatchewan, Alberta and British Columbia in Canada).
+That’s where a radar detector comes in handy, so long as they’re legal in your state (they’re currently illegal in Virginia and Washington, D.C., and only legal in Saskatchewan, Alberta and British Columbia in Canada).
 They’re also illegal throughout the US on any vehicle weighing over 10,000 pounds.

 Radar detectors are designed to warn you of police presence and the use of speed detection hardware.
 They’re an in-car device that mounts inside your vehicle, similar to a dash cam or handheld GPS device.

 When shopping for a radar detector, you’ll likely notice they come in a wide range of prices.
 These devices make a strong case for “you get what you pay for,” as cheaper models tend to be less accurate and return more frequent false positives.
 Some models can approach four figures, and some serious cross country drivers will mount multiple radar detectors to cover all their bases.

 In this article, we’ll take a look at our picks of the best radar detectors currently available, explaining their features and hopefully finding one that fits your budget.
 There are not that many manufacturers of good radar detectors (and Escort, Cobra, Beltronics and Snooper are all made by Cedar Electronics), but we’re including at least one from each of the seven or so reputable makers, and leaving off some brands that are too new to have much of a track record.